Nov 03 2008

 Step 6: Appreciation

-Any time is a good time to express appreciation for what you enjoy about your .
+Any time is a good time to express appreciation for what you enjoy about your relationship.
 But at this point–more than ever–identifying what you are grateful for and expressing your appreciation for that is very supportive.
 And as you move forward it helps to have a foundation of appreciation to build on.

 We suggest you make a list and then express your appreciation to your partner.
 You’re with this person because there are things about them that you like.
 Things that were done that you’ve enjoyed.

-This may be a bit challenging if you’re in the middle of a crisis, but don’t worry… If you’re having a hard time coming up with things to appreciate, remember back to the beginning of your or use the values exercised to stimulate the memories of past expressions of love.
+This may be a bit challenging if you’re in the middle of a relationship crisis, but don’t worry… If you’re having a hard time coming up with things to appreciate, remember back to the beginning of your relationship or use the values exercised to stimulate the memories of past expressions of love.

-As we said in part one, you must still believe your is worth some effort or you wouldn’t have gone to all the trouble of reading this far.
+As we said in part one, you must still believe your relationship is worth some effort or you wouldn’t have gone to all the trouble of reading this far.

 Read Part 7 of this 7 part series, or sign up for our RSS feed so you will be notified automatically when it’s posted.